Skip to main content

 elementsYesMatching OSM features within the bounding box, up to the limit.

 truncatedYesTrue if results were cut at the limit.
-Reduce bbox area or add more specific tags to narrow the result set.
+Reduce bbox area, add more specific tags, or page with offset to retrieve the rest.

 totalFoundYesTotal features returned by Overpass before limit truncation.